KanjiuAkuma/UltimateWallpaper-2.0/README.md

 <p> Can be run in Wallpaper Engine, logs some information to the console. </p>

 - DIST:
-<p>Version to be used unless you need logs.
-No console, so no logging.
-Most performance.</p>
+<p>Main version to be used unless you need logs.
+No console, Most performance.</p>

 # Config file